bra001/owasptmprez/content/intro.md

 ## What are we going to do about it?

+- Good idea to indicate severity to help with prioritizations
 - Addressing the threats
   - Decide on a strategy (mitigate, eliminate, accept, transfer)
-- Good idea to indicate severity to help with prioritizations
 - Check/verify assumptions

 ---

-## Did we do a good enough job
+## Did we do a good enough job?

 <div><!-- .element: style="font-size:0.75em"-->